sharky72/GitSubModulesVsPlugin/Readme.md

 * Submodules of this repository
  * Status of the last action
  * Name of the Submodule
    * Left-click for open in File-Explorer
  * Id (SHA-1) of the submodule
-  * Right-click menu for copy clipboartd
+   * Right-click menu for copy to clipboard
+    * or use CTRL+C to copy to clipboard
- * Last commit Id (SHA-1 or Tag) of the submodule
+ * Last Tag of the submodule
-  * Right-click menu for copy clipboartd
+   * Right-click menu for copy to clipboard
+    * or use CTRL+C to copy to clipboard
  * Status of the submodule

 ##Right-click options for a submodule